tekumara/notes/vscode-python-debugging.md

 # vscode python debugging

-To avoid creating terminal windows every time you launch (the default) set `"console": "internalConsole"` in the launch config.

 To debug inside dependencies, add `"justMyCode": false` to the launch config in _launch.json_.
 To enable this for all tests:

 ```json